Love Is the Law (Toyah album): Background

+Release and promotion

 The album was promoted by two singles: the uptempo "Rebel Run" which was a Top 40 hit and the ballad "The Vow" which only peaked at number 50.
 The album itself was moderately successful and reached number 28 in the UK Albums Chart.
 It was supported with the Rebel Run Tour which ran across England in November and December 1983.

 Love Is the Law was first released on CD in 2005 with five additional bonus tracks, including B-sides and the standalone single "Be Proud Be Loud (Be Heard)".
 In 2013, Toyah embarked on the Love Is the Law & More tour to commemorate the 30th anniversary of the album.

+In November 2024, Love Is the Law was re-issued by Cherry Red Records in an expanded 2 CD+DVD package, with previously unreleased demo versions.

 Track listing

+Original release

 All songs by Toyah Willcox and Joel Bogen, except where indicated.